 Since they are smaller, lighter, and need much less maintenance than air-magnetic breakers, vacuum breakers (VCBs) are used to replace them.
 VCBs use self-contained bottles with an internal vacuum to stop arcing.

-There is some arcing because the vacuum in the bottles is not perfect.
 The vacuum vaporizes a little portion of the contact material, but most evaporated metal reforms onto the contacts.

 Single-bottle vacuum circuit breaker technology has a practical limit of 15 kV, but by connecting two bottles in series, voltages as high as 38 kV may be stopped.